-A subscribed calendar is a way for you to have your personal Offline Offers, Pop Up Offers + Reminders show up automatically in a local calendar.
-This might be with Google Calendar, Outlook Calendar or iCalendar (for Apple devices).
+A subscribed calendar is a way to have your Offline plans show up automatically in the calendar you already use — Google Calendar, Outlook Calendar, or Apple Calendar (iCalendar).

 How do I subscribe to my calendar?